kiwitcms/Kiwi/docs/source/guide/introduction.rst

 sure to specify the plan name in the **Plan** field.
 You can also filter Test Runs by tags if necessary.

-**Question:** Is this the first time that Test Case is failing on envrionment X/Y/Z ?
+**Question:** Is this the first time that Test Case is failing on environment X/Y/Z ?

 **Answer 1:** Open **Executions** card for that particular Test Case and